nnnkit/all-docs-blogs/docs/javascript/fundamental/1-value.md

 - Write 5 values of number data type.
 - Write 5 values of string data type.
-- What are the possible values in boolean data type.
+- What are the possible values in boolean data type?
-- How will you represent `on` and `off` in boolen values.
+- How will you represent `on` and `off` in boolean values?
-- What is the difference between number and BigInt
+- What is the difference between number and BigInt?
-- What are some special number values.
+- What are some special number values?
-- Which operator helps you in type-checking.
-Finding the data type of any value.
+- Which operator helps you in type-checking i.e. in finding the data type of any value?
-- How many values are possible in `null` and `undefined` data types.
+- How many value/values are possible in `null` and `undefined` data types?
 - What is the difference between `null` and `undefined`
 - Define an object with `key` as username and value will be your name.
 - What is the difference between `primitive` and `non-primitive` values.
 Explain with example